Kanchanop6509650229/TyphoonLineWebhook/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 TyphoonLineWebhook is a LINE-based chatbot designed to provide support and guidance for individuals dealing with substance abuse issues.
-The chatbot leverages the Together AI model to deliver empathetic, non-judgmental responses in Thai language.
+The chatbot leverages the DeepSeek model to deliver empathetic, non-judgmental responses in Thai language.

 ## 🌟 Features